TeamCritterFinder/CritterFinder/README.md

 * [X] Add a custom slide in from the right and out from the left animation when opening the search filter activity from the swipe card screen and back again.
 * [X] We have an app icon!
 * [X] First pass at a material color palette / theme
+* [ ] Don't resurface pets the user is not interested in seeing
+* [ ] A user should see a Pet's breed on the favorites view, swipe view

 ## Video Walkthrough